Across Programs: Artist

 Artist Entrepreneurial Workshops – Workshops designed to help artists identify resources and improve their business skills.

-NH Artist Roster - A resource for local presenters, schools, libraries, community organizations, municipalities, civic organizations, businesses and nonprofit agencies.
+NH Arts in Education Artist Roster - A resource for local presenters, schools, libraries, community organizations, municipalities, civic organizations, businesses and nonprofit agencies.
 These groups access the Roster to identify artists for community and school residencies, performances, exhibitions, workshops, teacher training, community projects, master classes and lecture-demonstrations.
 The Roster also helps to increase employment opportunities for professional New Hampshire artists.

 Arts in Health Care Artist Directory - Contains information on experienced professional artists who are available for artist in residency programs offered in health care institutions.